-The holidays are approaching, and you may have several guests coming over the course of the next few months.
-Whether you’re welcoming your grandmother, your distant cousins, or your adult children, you need to prepare your home for the sudden increase in occupants.
+The holidays are fast approaching, and you may have several guests coming over the course of the next few months.
+Hosting is hard enough without having to deal with a plumbing or HVAC emergency.

 Preparing Your Heater

-Have an HVAC technician examine your heater for common problems like:
+Your HVAC technician will examine your heater for common problems like:

 - Clogged air filters or burners